expo/expo/docs/versions/v13.0.0/sdk/google.md

     Otherwise, returns `{ type: 'success', accessToken, idToken, refreshToken, {...profileInformation} }`, `accessToken` is a string giving the access token to use with Google HTTP API requests.

-## Using it inside of the Exponent app
+## Using it inside of the Expo app

-In the Exponent client app, you can only use browser-based login (this works very well actually because it re-uses credentials saved in your system browser).
+In the Expo client app, you can only use browser-based login (this works very well actually because it re-uses credentials saved in your system browser).
 If you build a standalone app, you can use the native login for the platform.

 To use Google Sign In, you will need to create a project on the Google Developer Console and create an OAuth 2.0 client ID.
 This is, unfortunately, super annoying to do and we wish there was a way we could automate this for you, but at the moment the Google Developer Console does not expose an API. _You also need to register a separate set of Client IDs for a standalone app, the process for this is described later in this document_.